So today we’re going to talk about a subject that kind of drives us crazy: acoustical doors.

 Again, it is kind of like your refrigerator.
 When you go to pull it open with a single magnetic seal, most people can open it, no problem.

-If you had a double magnetic seal, and then added to the that a cam lift hinge raising and lowering the door, you might not be able to get your refrigerator open.
+If you had a double magnetic seal, and then added to that a cam lift hinge raising and lowering the door, you might not be able to get your refrigerator open.
 You have probably seen small children who cannot open the refrigerator, even with a single magnetic seal.

 Double or even triple magnetic seal doors are used in higher performance music spaces such as recording studios giving them up to way beyond 51 with a triple magnetic seal.
 The doors also weight 300 Lbs Plus.